Cambridge-Hands-On-Science/Experiments/Experiments/Materials Science/Bubbly Crystals.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

-**Mitigation**: Don’t let anyone who touched the soapy water with their fingers touch their eyes without drying their hands first.
+**Mitigation**: Don’t let anyone who touched the soapy water with their fingers touch their eyes without drying their hands first, including yourself.
 Know where the nearest eye wash is (there should at least be some in the Safety box).

 Summon first-aider to wash eyes if necessary.